Hedge-To-Arrive Contracts 03/13/18 10:19:30 PM

 - The contract offers no protection in the event that basis levels drop or remain steady.

 There is a 3 cent per bushel service fee on HTA contracts for 1st year crop, paid up front.
 On 2nd year crop HTA contracts the service fee is 5 cents per bushel, paid up front.
-It is the discretion of Prairie Ag Coop to limit contract bushels and producers.
-Grain can be delivered to Prairie Ag Coop or to a direct ship terminal used by Prairie Ag Coop.
+It is the discretion of Prairie Ag Commodities to limit contract bushels and producers.
+Grain can be delivered to Prairie Ag Commodities or to a direct ship terminal used by Prairie Ag Commodities.
 All direct ship bushels are subject to the discounts and policies of thos terminals.